Review:

 - Vulnerability to climate change and natural disasters

-- Limited access to healthcare and education
+- Limited access to modern amenities and healthcare

-- Conflict over land and resources
+- Historical conflicts over land and resources